novaweb-mobi/nova-api/docs/create_entity.rst

 very important to return an object that evaluates to True if the value is valid, otherwise the `__setattr__` method will raise an InvalidAttributeException.
 If you would like to return a custom exception when the value is invalid you could do this in the validation function.
-Generic validation functions that expects more than one argument could be converted to `functools.partial <https://docs.python.org/pt-br/3/library/functools.html#functools.partial>`_ object so it acts as a function that expects a single argument. ::
+Generic validation functions that expect more than one argument could be converted to `functools.partial <https://docs.python.org/pt-br/3/library/functools.html#functools.partial>`_ object so it acts as a function that expects a single argument. ::